 27. Monitoring for loss interference, security, and insurance protection

 Vandalism and thieving are common at building sites.
 Easy IoT systems that sight movement or activate observance instrumentation will act as an extra level of security.
 There are several insurance losses throughout construction, as materials rust or burn due to exposure or mishandling.

 An IoT-enabled system alerts a construction company of any smoke or water, to take any action before the hazard takes place.

 It’s all about the total cost of ownership (TCO).
 How much does unscheduled downtime cost when a machine breaks down?
 Why does one of your operators use 40% more fuel than the average?
 Which parts or consumables can wait longer before being replaced?
-These are questions you may be able to answer if you look at the available data.
+You may be able to answer these questions if you look at the available data.

 One thing you shouldn’t do is ignore the new technologies.
 Install the free app or log in to the manufacturer’s website, maybe you’ll glean some bit of information about your machines and operators that make a big difference.
 Just think, if you have 10 machines running and can save five gallons of fuel per machine every day, that adds $25,000 to your annual bottom line.

 The future state of IoT in construction?
 It’s still really up to the imagination at this point.
 Maybe your excavator will send a message that it needs a new hydraulic control valve, and a self-driving service truck will arrive at the job site and fabricate the part on its mobile 3D printer.
 One thing’s for sure, the Internet of Things will definitely be an area to keep an eye on.

 Notwithstanding the forecasts of huge job losses, IoT adoption is unlikely to replace the human element in construction.
 Instead, it will alter business models in the industry, reduce expensive errors, reduce worksite injuries and make building operations more efficient.